 GoransonBain Ausley offers the full continuum of mediation services including:

 - Traditional Mediation: spouses each choose lawyers to advise them before and during mediation sessions.

 - Parties-Only Mediation: spouses may consult with their attorney before, and after mediation sessions to review the settlement terms being discussed, but their attorneys do not attend the mediation.
 (Read More)

 In either mediation format, the mediator is impartial and will work on behalf of both you and your spouse.
 The mediator does not offer legal advice, but rather will provide general information about the legal process and other aspects of the divorce, and will assist you in reaching a workable solution.

 In both kinds of mediation, the goal is to reach an agreement on the issues and for the divorcing couple to sign a written mediated settlement agreement.
 GoransonBain Ausley offers divorce mediation services in our Dallas, Plano and Austin offices.

 Contact Us to Learn if Divorce Mediation is Right for You

-If you would like more information about divorce mediation, contact our divorce attorneys today to schedule a consultation to speak about your particular situation.We have offices in Dallas, Plano and Austin.
+If you would like more information about divorce mediation, contact a Dallas divorce mediation attorney today to schedule a consultation to speak about your particular situation.We have offices in Dallas, Plano and Austin.